DmitryOlkhovoi/EvilModal/Readme.md

 let modal = new EvilModal();
 modal.open('modal1');

-//Data will be accessible by this.data modal.open('modal1', {name: 'Alise'});
+//Data will be accessible via this.data modal.open('modal1', {name: 'Alise'});

 //Promise